JamesS-TAMU/open-oni-staticpages-tamu/README.md

   prior
   - Therefore these versions of the Static Pages plugin are only compatible up to (and including) ONI v0.11.0
-- Static Pages releases beyond v2.0.2 require Python 3 and Django 2.2.
+- Static Pages releases starting at v3.0.0 require Python 3 and Django 2.2.
 If you need this plugin to work with ONI v0.11.0 or prior, stick with v2.0.2.

 Usage